talorlik/ldap-2fa-on-k8s/tf_backend_state/README.md

 - The `principal_arn` variable is optional - only set it if you need to grant access to a different principal

+> [!NOTE]
+>
-> **Note**: For multi-account setups, Account A stores state, and Account B deploys resources.
-The workflows and scripts handle this automatically via role assumption, and the principal ARN is automatically detected.
+> For multi-account setups, Account A stores state, and Account B
+> deploys resources.
+The workflows and scripts handle this automatically via role
+> assumption, and the principal ARN is automatically detected.